-You may be diluted by the future issuance of common stock, preferred stock, or securities convertible into common or preferred stock, in connection with our incentive plans, acquisitions, capital raises, or otherwise.
+You may be diluted by the future issuance of common stock, preferred stock, or securities convertible or exchangeable into common or preferred stock, in connection with our incentive plans, acquisitions, capital raises, or otherwise.

-After this offering we will have approximately shares of Class A common stock authorized but unissued, including approximately shares of Class A common stock reserved for issuance upon exchange of LLC Units that will be held by the Continuing LLC Members (or shares of Class A common stock if the underwriters' option to purchase additional shares of Class A common stock is exercised in full).
+After this offering we will have approximately shares of Class A common stock authorized but unissued, including approximately shares of Class A common stock reserved for issuance upon exchange of LLC Units and shares of Class B common stock that will be held by the Continuing LLC Members (or shares of Class A common stock if the underwriters' option to purchase additional shares of Class A common stock is exercised in full).
 Our amended and restated certificate of incorporation to become effective prior to the consummation of this offering authorizes us to issue these shares of common stock and options, rights, warrants, and appreciation rights relating to common stock for the consideration and on the terms and conditions established by our board of directors in its sole discretion, whether in connection with acquisitions or otherwise.